andrewheiss/cautioning-canary/README.md

 In order to reproduce this project, you’ll need to install ASDF:

+### ⚠️🐦: “Cautioning canary” project name

+Because project titles change all the time with revisions, rewriting, and peer review, we use “cautioning canary” as an internal-to-us project name that won’t change.
+(We chose this name before the [**codename**](http://svmiller.com/codename/) was invented—had it existed already, we would have used that to generate the name.)

 ### Licenses

 **Text and figures:** All prose and images are licensed under Creative